 1. The size

 While llamas reach a shoulder height of up to 130 cm, alpacas usually have a shoulder height of up to 90 cm.
-Basically, llamas are also more robustly built and can weigh up to 140 kg.
+In general, llamas are also more robustly built and can weigh up to 140 kg.

 2. The shape of the face

-Alpacas have a rather rounded and full face due to the wool, with a small nose and pointed ears.
+Alpacas have a more rounded and full face due to the wool, with a small nose and pointed ears.
 Llamas, on the other hand, have a more triangular head with a long nose and short fur around it.
-Llamas also have the longer ears.
+Llamas also have longer ears.

-3. The wool There is also a very big difference in the wool.
+There is also a big difference in the wool.
 Alpacas are mainly bred for their exclusive and beautiful wool.
-The coat is beautifully even, dense and of fine texture.
-Llamas are pack animals, so their fur is also shaggier and coarser than that of alpacas.
+The coat is beautifully even, dense and fine in texture.
+Llamas are pack animals, which is why their fur is shaggier and coarser than that of alpacas.